huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 \end{equation}
 $$

-The $\hat{T}$ product here represents a generalization of the time ordering operator,
+The $\hat{T}$ product here represents a generalization of the time-ordering operator,

 $$
 \begin{equation}